ghazlanmattar-code/userstories-project/userstories_user_stories.md

    As a user, I want to see nearby restaurants on a map so that I can choose a dining location conveniently.
    - Example: A food delivery app integrates Google Maps API to display restaurants near the user’s location.
    - Why: Enhances navigation and helps users make better choices.
+# Settings Menu User Stories

+1. **Change Theme (Dark/Light Mode)**
+   As a user, I want to switch between dark mode and light mode in the settings menu so that I can use the app comfortably in different lighting conditions.
+   - Example: A reading app allows users to toggle between light and dark themes.
+   - Why: Improves accessibility and reduces eye strain.

+2. **Manage Notifications**
+   As a user, I want to enable or disable notifications from the settings menu so that I can control when and how I receive alerts.
+   - Example: A social media app lets users mute push notifications during certain hours.
+   - Why: Gives users control over interruptions.

+3. **Language Preferences**
+   As a user, I want to select my preferred language from the settings menu so that I can use the app in my native language.
+   - Example: A travel app offers English, Arabic, French, and Spanish language options.
+   - Why: Enhances usability for global audiences.